Kritika-0100/Telemedicine-platform/README.md

 npm run dev

-Open the provided URL in your browser to access the app.
+Open the provided URL in your browser 🌐 to access the app.

-License
+License 📄

-This project is licensed under the MIT License.
+This project is licensed under the MIT License 📝.